redhat-cop/vault-config-operator/docs/secret-engines.md

 The `username` field specific the username to be used to connect to the database.
 This field is optional, if not specified the username will be retrieved from teh credential secret.

 The `path` field specifies the path of the secret engine to which this connection will be added.

+The `rootPasswordRotation.enable` field activates the root password rotation.
+The root password wil be rotated immediately.
+It is recommended to use this feature with care as there is no way to recover the root password.

+The `rootPasswordRotation.rotationPeriod` field tells the operator to periodically rotate the root password.
+If only enable is specified the password will be rotated only once.

 The password and possibly the username can be retrived a three different ways: